bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 ## 6\.
 Check that BUGSnet works

 If everything installed properly, the following [test script](testscript.txt) should run without error.
 Simply copy and paste to your RStudio console, then hit Enter.

+# Troubleshooting

+If you experience a message of the sort :

+ERROR: failed to lock directory ‘C:\Users\useruser\Documents\R\win-library\3.6’ for modifying Try removing ‘C:\Users\useruser\Documents\R\win-library\3.6/00LOCK’

+close RStudio and delete the 00LOCK file manually.
+Reopen RStudio and retry the installation.